Villenny/timeApi-go/README.md

 [![Documentation](https://godoc.org/github.com/Villenny/timeApi-go?status.svg)](http://godoc.org/github.com/Villenny/timeApi-go)

 # timeApi-go
-- Non global instance wrapper for go timer calls, plus matching fake
+Non global instance wrapper for go time/context/gosched calls, plus matching fake for tests.
+It provides an interface around the standard library's time package so that the application can use the realtime clock while tests can use the mock clock.

 Inspired by https://github.com/benbjohnson/clock it worked great for a while until my project had too many bg threads running.